Synopsis...HIGH PRESSURE EAST OF NEW ENGLAND WILL SLOWLY MOVE FURTHER OFFSHORE

 TODAY.
 A COLD FRONT APPROACHES FROM THE WEST TONIGHT AND CROSSES THE

 WATERS LATE TUESDAY AND TUESDAY NIGHT.
 HIGH PRESSURE BUILDS IN FROM

 THE WEST ON WEDNESDAY, THEN A LOW PRESSURE SYSTEM TRACKS SOUTH OF

 LONG ISLAND THURSDAY INTO THURSDAY NIGHT.
 HIGH PRESSURE RETURNS ON

-Saturday: Variable winds 5 kt or less.
+Friday: Variable winds 5 kt or less.
 Mostly sunny.
-Seas around 1 ft.
+Seas 1 ft or less.

 *Notices: (1) This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.
 Forecast information for a larger area can be found within the zone forecast and the NDFD graphics.